News from Task Brasil

 Task Brasil is delighted to announce that, after months of hard work by our small but dedicated team Task Brasil’s Project CRESCER is up and running at Casa Jimmy.

 Project Crescer started on 1 November 2011 for 40 children and teenagers, aged 10 - 17 years old who attend the state run schools nearby in the Santa Teresa neighbourhood of Rio.
 The project helps some of the most disadvantaged young people in Brazil.
 Our goal is to complement and expand upon the education that they are receiving at school, so that they are given every opportunity to fulfill their potential.

 The children and teenagers currently attend workshops in English, I.T., music, swimming and aerobics, educational support in maths and Portuguese as well as Citizenship and income generating skills.
 They are provided with breakfast on arrival, a snack at 10 a.m. and lunch at midday before they go to school.
-You can get replica watches online.
+You can get best rolex watches online.